redabourial/deezer_assignement/README.md

 In this case setting SECURE_SSL_REDIRECT results in a redirection loop.
 ### 9. Vite versionned files are not detected as immutable by default in whitenoise
 Fixed [here](https://github.com/redabourial/deezer_assignement/blob/master/backend/deezer_assignement/settings.py#L141)<br/>
-This fix makes the entire STATIC_ROOT immutable, which should not be a problem with django-admin but might cause issues with other apps.
+This fix makes the first level of STATIC_ROOT immutable, which means nothing but vite files are immutable, adjust if needed.